Microsoft inks Nvidia game deal to assuage regulators over Activision merger | Technology

 Microsoft inks Nvidia game deal to assuage regulators over Activision merger

 Microsoft Corp has struck a 10-year deal to bring "Call of Duty" and other Activision games to Nvidia Corp's gaming platform if the Xbox maker is allowed to complete its much-contested $69 billion acquisition of Activision.
-Regulators and competitors like Sony have come out hard against the proposed Microsoft-Activision tie-up, and an Nvidia deal could allay concerns by ensuring more ways for consumers to get games controlled by Microsoft.
+Regulators and competitors like Sony have come out hard against the proposed Microsoft-Activision tie-up.
+The move may allay concerns by ensuring more ways for consumers to get games controlled by Microsoft, but regulators around the world have been skeptical about the acquisition.

 Phil Eisler, vice president and general manager of Nvidia's GeForce Now segment, said that titles such that "Call of Duty" will not be available on Nvidia's service unless Microsoft acquires Activision but that other Microsoft-owned titles such as "Minecraft" are covered immediately under the 10-year license agreement.
 "We were a little concerned about it at the beginning," Eisler said of the Microsoft-Activision deal.
 "But then we reached out to Microsoft, and they were very open about wanting to enable cloud gaming and work with us on a 10-year license agreement.
 So over time, they made us more and more comfortable with it."

-Eisler said Nvidia is not paying Microsoft for access to the titles, which has been the chip company's practice with other gaming companies such as "Fortnite" maker Epic Games.
+Eisler said Nvidia is not paying Microsoft for access to the titles, which is the same arrangement the company has with other gaming companies such as "Fortnite" maker Epic Games.
 Instead, Nvidia's 25 million customers will need to pay Nvidia for access to its cloud gaming platform and pay Microsoft for its games.
-Shares of Microsoft were down 2.2%, Nvidia was down 2.8% and Activision was down 0.6% in a broadly lower market on Tuesday afternoon.
+Shares of Microsoft fell 2%, Nvidia dropped 3.4% and Activision fell 0.7% in a broadly lower market on Tuesday afternoon.

 Sony has led opposition to the Microsoft-Activision deal, saying last year it was "bad for competition, bad for the gaming industry and bad for gamers themselves."
 Apart from Sony and Nvidia, other companies including Alphabet Inc's Google had expressed concerns to the FTC about the deal, according to media reports.